ABHAY-100/evnt/Readme.md

 ## Overview

-**evnt.** is an innovative event management automation tool specifically designed for college clubs and organizations.
-By streamlining the processes involved in organizing workshops, seminars, and meetups, **evnt.** aims to alleviate the administrative burden often faced by event organizers.
-Our solution allows teams to focus on delivering outstanding experiences rather than getting bogged down by manual tasks.
+**evnt.** is a powerful event management automation tool designed to streamline the organization of events across various sectors.
+By automating tasks like participant registration and group management, **evnt.** allows organizers to focus on delivering memorable experiences rather than getting bogged down by administrative work.

 ## Problem Statement

-As college students, we often found ourselves overwhelmed by the challenges of manually managing participant groups during events.
-For instance, while organizing an event like ABC, we needed to create a community and efficiently manage various groups for participants, volunteers, and different teams (such as marketing and logistics).
-The process of manually adding members based on Google Form responses was not only time-consuming but also prone to errors.
-Recognizing this need for automation, we developed **evnt.** to simplify and optimize event management.
+Organizing events often requires manually managing participant information and group communications, which can be time-consuming and error-prone.
+For example, during a Tech Conference, organizers must create separate groups for speakers, volunteers, and attendees, complicating communication and coordination.

+evnt. simplifies this process by automating group creation and participant management, allowing organizers to focus on delivering a successful event.

 ## Key Features